 Since at least in Germany with Chrome and Firefox more than 70 percent of the market is already covered, you can assume anyway that a large part of your website visitors can already benefit from Brotli.

-Saving storage space, delivering websites faster and increasing performance: that's what we all want.
-In my opinion, the advantages of Brotli are clear.
-RAIDBOXES customers are already benefitting from Brotli as it's built into our servers as standard.
+Saving storage space, delivering websites faster and increasing performance: we're happy to be part of it.
+In my opinion, the advantages are obvious.
+Raidboxes Customers are already benefiting today: Brotli is built into the servers as standard.